PostHog/posthog.com/contents/handbook/engineering/incidents.md

 24-48 hours after an incident, we should have a quick sync meeting with a small group of people involved in the incident, plus Tim.
 If you raised the incident, you can schedule this.
 If you don’t want to or can’t, Tim is happy to take over at this point, just let him know.

-Incident.io will automatically create an incident analysis doc that you can paste into a word doc.
+Incident.io will automatically create an incident analysis doc that you can paste into a PR against the [incidents analysis repository](https://github.com/PostHog/incidents-analysis).
 It'll have a timeline of everything that happened.

 During the incident analysis session, we’ll walk through the entire timeline as it happened.
 While doing that, we want to answer the following types of questions:
 - In what ways did our systems surprise us?